 We are a provider of hot-dip galvanizing and coil coating solutions to a broad range of end-markets in North America.
 We operate three distinct business segments, the AZZ Metal Coatings segment, the AZZ Precoat Metals segment, and the AZZ Infrastructure Solutions segment, which consists of the Company's 40% investment in a joint venture, AIS Investment Holdings LLC (the "AVAIL JV").
-On September 30, 2022, we contributed our AZZ Infrastructure Solutions business (the "AIS business"), excluding AZZ Crowley Tubing, to the AVAIL JV and sold a 60% interest to Fernweh AIS Acquisition LP.
-Following the transaction on September 30, 2022, we account for our retained investment in the AVAIL JV as an equity method investment, and our equity in the earnings of the AVAIL JV are included in continuing operations.
-Therefore, the results of operations for the AIS business for the period from March 1, 2022 through September 30, 2022 were reported as discontinued operations, and financial data was segregated and presented as discontinued operations for this period.
-Our discussion and analysis of financial condition and results of operations is presented for each of our segment operating income (loss) from continuing operations to consolidated operating income, see "Item 8.
+Our discussion and analysis of financial condition and results of operations is presented for each of our segments, along with corporate costs and other costs not specifically identifiable to a segment.
+For a reconciliation of segment operating income (loss) from continuing operations to consolidated operating income, see "Item 8.
 Financial Statements and Supplementary Data-Note 18".
 References herein to fiscal years are to the twelve-month periods that end in February of the relevant calendar year.
-For example, the twelve-month period ended February 29, 2024 is referred to as "fiscal 2024," "fiscal year 2024," "prior year" or "prior period."
+For example, the twelve-month period ended February 28, 2025 is referred to as "fiscal 2025," "fiscal year 2025", "current year" or "current period", and the twelve-month period ended February 29, 2024 is referred to as "fiscal 2024," "fiscal year 2024," "prior year" or "prior year period."